GuglielmoZocca/TrustLocalizationProject/README.md

    2. `./install-fabric.sh d`
 4. Go to the network directory: cd Path/to/Network  .
 5. Build a Hyperledger Fabric blockchain and deploy the smart contract "PositionContract": `./initialize_for_test.sh`
-6. For test Gateway and User application:
+6. For testing Gateway and User applications:
    1. `cd ../Application_code`
    2. `go test main.go Position_test.go -v`
-7. For test Admin application:
+7. For testing Admin application:
    1. `cd ../Conf_code`
    2. `go test main.go Conf_test.go -v`
-8. For test the chaincode performance:
+8. For testing the chaincode performance:
    1. `cd ../caliper-workspace`
    2. Install the prerequisites: Node-version v12.22.10 and NPM version 6.14.16
    3. Install caliper:
       1. `npm init`
       2. `npm install --only=prod @hyperledger/caliper-cli@0.5.0`
       3. `npx caliper bind --caliper-bind-sut fabric:2.2`
-   4. For test the device reading: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/myDeviceBenchmark.yaml —caliper-flow-only-test`
+   4. For testing reading device data: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/myDeviceBenchmark.yaml —caliper-flow-only-test`
-   5. For test the target reading: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/ReadTargetBenchmark.yaml—caliper-flow-only-test`
+   5. For testing reading target data: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/ReadTargetBenchmark.yaml—caliper-flow-only-test`
-   6. For test an add of a device observation: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/addObsTest.yaml —caliper-flow-only-test`
+   6. For testing adding a device observation and confidence: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/addObsTest.yaml —caliper-flow-only-test`
-   7. For test an update of evidence, reputation and trust: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/updateEvTrustRepTest.yaml —caliper-flow-only-test`
+   7. For testing updating evidence, reputation and trust: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/updateEvTrustRepTest.yaml —caliper-flow-only-test`
-   8. For test a position computation: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/positionTest.yaml —caliper-flow-only-test`
+   8. For testing position computation: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/positionTest.yaml —caliper-flow-only-test`
-   9. For test an update of a device by an admin: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/UpdateDTest.yaml —caliper-flow-only-test`
+   9. For testing updating device by an admin: `npx caliper launch manager --caliper-workspace ./ --caliper-networkconfig networks/networkConfig.yaml --caliper-benchconfig benchmarks/UpdateDTest.yaml —caliper-flow-only-test`
-   10. To see the result of one of this test open "report.html".
+   10. To see the result of one of these tests, open "report.html".
-9. For do some experiments with testbed, that is a ranging operation between a device and a target:
+9. For conducting experiments with the testbed, which involves ranging operations between a device and a target:
    1. Register to [CLOVES](https://iottestbed.disi.unitn.it/cloves/getting-started/) testbed and install Cooja.
    2. `cd ../uwb-rng-radio-solution`
-   3. Go to website of CLOVES and select [map](https://iottestbed.disi.unitn.it/cloves/infrastructure/) of devices you want to utilize, and download the file with devices information of that map.
+   3. Go to the CLOVES website and navigate to the [device map](https://iottestbed.disi.unitn.it/cloves/infrastructure/) section.
+Choose the specific map of devices you intend to utilize and download the corresponding file containing device information.
-   4. Substitute in rng-init.c “linkaddr_t init” with wanted device address (as you can see as an example in the c file) and “linkaddr_t resp_list[NUM_DEST]” with wanted target address (as you can see as sn example in the c file).
+   4. Replace "linkaddr_t init" in rng-init.c with the desired device address, as shown in the example in the C file.
+Also, replace "linkaddr_t resp_list[NUM_DEST]" with the desired target address, following the example provided in the C file.
    5. Compile the source codes for the ranging: `make TARGET=evb1000`
    6. Enter to the CLOVES website.
-   7. Go to "Create Job"
+   7. Go to "Create Job".
-   8. In Timeslot info select an island (the map of devices), as start time indicate ASAP and as duration indicate how much time do you want the experiment last.
+   8. Choose an island (the map of devices) in Timeslot info.
+Set the start time to ASAP and specify the duration for the experiment.
    9. In binary file 1 insert as hardware "evb1000", as Bin file “rng-init.bin”, as "targets" the id of node device in respective island.
    10. In binary file 2 insert as hardware "evb1000", as Bin file “rng-resp.bin”, as "targets" the id of node target in respective island.
-   11. Start the experiment
+   11. Start the experiment.
    12. After the time indicated in Timeslot info, go to the "Download jobs".
-Download the experiment result and extract the log file.
+Download the experiment results and extract the log file.
    13. Then, you can do some operation on the job file "job.log" obtained: `cd ../Application_code`
-       1. You can use the parsing code “ParsingCode/ParsingLogDeviceData.py”, passing the log file, to extract the wanted data in "/DeviceFiles/device[idDevice].txt" where the value of idDevice depend on device id: `ParsingCode/ParsingLogDeviceData.py /PATH/TO/job.log`
+       1. You can utilize the parsing code located at "ParsingCode/ParsingLogDeviceData.py".
+By running this code and providing the log file as input, you can extract the desired device data.
+The extracted data will be stored in "/DeviceFiles/device[idDevice].txt", where the value of idDevice corresponds to the device ID: `ParsingCode/ParsingLogDeviceData.py /PATH/TO/job.log`
-       2. You can use the parsing code “ParsingCode/ParsingLogTimeRanging.py”, passing the log file, to calculate the average time for a ranging operation in AVGtemp[idDevice].txt where the value of idDevice depend on device id: `ParsingCode/ParsingLogTimeRanging.py /PATH/TO/job.log`
+       2. You can utilize the parsing code "ParsingCode/ParsingLogTimeRanging.py" by providing the log file as input to calculate the average time for a ranging operation.
+The results will be stored in "AVGtemp[idDevice].txt", where the value of idDevice corresponds to the device ID.: `ParsingCode/ParsingLogTimeRanging.py /PATH/TO/job.log`
-       3. You can take the data received from the device "/DeviceFiles/device[idDevice].txt" and encrypt it with the key (a character) in "/Devices_cript/device[idDevice]_ript.txt": `chipers/xor_c "/DeviceFiles/device[idDevice].txt" "/Devices_cript/device[idDevice]_ript.txt" "in" "key"`
+       3. You can take the data received from the device "/DeviceFiles/device[idDevice].txt",encrypt it with the key (a character) and store it in "/Devices_cript/device[idDevice]_ript.txt": `chipers/xor_c "/DeviceFiles/device[idDevice].txt" "/Devices_cript/device[idDevice]_ript.txt" "in" "key"`
-       4. You can use the encrypted file for possible test of Gateway and Admin application.
+       4. You can use the encrypted file for possible tests of Gateway and Admin applications.
-10. To prove Gateway application:
+10. To simulate Gateway application:
     1. `cd ../Application_code`
-    2. Start the application until it doesn’t print anything more: `go main.go`
+    2. Initiate the application and continue until it ceases printing any further output: `go main.go`
-    3. It can also be seen in TimeAppGateway.txt a list of time periods calculated for every cycle of position target calculation.
+    3. You can also refer to the "TimeAppGateway.txt" file for a comprehensive list of time periods calculated for each cycle of target position computation, taking into account the addition of observations and the updating of evidence, reputation, and trust.
-11. To prove Admin application:
+11. To simulate Admin application:
     1. `cd ../Conf_code`
-    2. Start the application and prove some operation suggested: `go main.go`
+    2. Start the application and try some operation suggested: `go main.go`
 12. To prove User application:
     1. `cd ../User_code`
-    2. Start the application and prove some operation suggested: `go main.go`
+    2. Start the application and try some operation suggested: `go main.go`
-13. To stop the test:
+13. To stop the test network:
     1. `cd ../Network`
     2. `./network.sh down`